-Meaning of “nieces and nephews” – the general assumption
+Nieces and nephews – the general assumption

-Our nieces and nephews are the children of our brothers and sisters, this hardly needs saying.
-If someone wishes to leave a gift to their “nieces and nephews” in their will, it should be a simple matter, when the time comes, to identify which individuals are a niece or a nephew and so entitled to share in the inheritance.
+Nieces and nephews are the children of our brothers and sisters, this hardly needs saying.
+If someone wishes to leave a gift to their “nieces and nephews” in their will, it should be a simple matter to identify which individuals are a niece or a nephew and so entitled to share in the inheritance.
 However circumstances and relationship may change from the time a will is made to the date of death.

 “Nieces and nephews” includes children of step-brothers and sisters

 In succession law, when the expression “nephews and nieces” is used in a will, it includes children of brothers and sisters as in the ordinary meaning, and children of step-brothers and step-sisters.
 Reference is sometimes made to nephews and nieces by blood (meaning two common ancestors) and of the half-blood (one common parent).
 The graphic below seeks to show this in regard to the nieces and nephews of the figure outlined in orange.

-Nephews and nieces – what is intended?
+Nieces and nephews – what is intended?

-It was then a question of identifying who they were.
-There were nephews and nieces in on the ordinary meaning as well as children of her step-siblings, one parent having re-married.
-All of these would be included as being her ‘nephews and nieces’ under the legal meaning of nephews and nieces, unless the will-maker had stated something different to that in their will.
+Her partner did not outlive her by the stated period.
+It was then a question of identifying the nieces and nephews.
+There were some according to the ordinary meaning as well as children of the deceased’s step-siblings, one parent having re-married.
+All of these would be included in the category under the legal meaning of nephews and nieces, unless she had stated something different or contrary, to that in her will.

-Parry v Haisma NSWSC 290
+1. Parry v Haisma NSWSC 290.

 2. Executors, administrators and trustees can approach the Court for advice or direction when they are unsure of how to proceed in circumstances of ambiguity about the meaning of words, clauses in a will.
 Trustee legislation mostly provides for this, for example in New South Wales section 65, ‘Advice” of the Trustee Act 1925 (NSW).
 Legal assistance and advice should be sought.